Emik03/museum-brute-force/README.md

 ## Usage

-- The main program is to brute force the best possible answer, you are intended to edit the `ANSWER`.
+- The main program is to brute force the best possible answer, you are intended to edit the `puzzle.txt`.
-  - The first array represents the initial amount of BP/Gold that each user has.
-This array must be **EXACTLY** 9 elements long to compile successfully.
+  - The first line represents all the initial amount of BP/Gold that each user has, comma-separated.
+This must be **EXACTLY** 9 elements long to compile successfully.
-  - The second array represents the target.
-If the lengths are not equal, the users to the rightmost are tested for maximization.
-This array must be 9 or fewer elements long to compile successfully.
+  - The second line represents the target.
+If less than 9 elements are specified, the users to the rightmost are tested for maximization.
 - Tests exist to validate an answer, you are intended to additionally edit the `vaults` declaration and assertion.

 While editing source is inconvenient, this program is specifically designed for performance first, ease-of-use second.